Health in Israel: Common causes of death

+Cancer

 In 2003, Israel had the second highest rate of skin cancer in the world, However, this has decreased substantially since then due to public health campaigns recommending avoiding the hottest time of day, discouraging sun-bathing and using sun protection such as greater clothing coverage and sunscreen.
+According to the Israel Cancer Association, the incidence is significantly higher among Israeli Jews than among Arabs and higher among "Israeli natives" than among "individuals of Oriental/Middle Eastern descent".

 Hereditary breast, ovarian and melanoma cancer rates are particularly acute in Ashkenazi Jewish populations in Israel (31.8% of Israeli Jews), in-part due to a higher-prevalence of BRCA and BRCA2 mutations (1 in 40 vs 1 in 400 in most populations worldwide) in Ashkenazi Jewish populations, which increase the likelihood of hereditary cancers.

 Overweight and obesity

 In 2013–2015, adult overweight & obesity rates in Israel were 36.7% and 17.8% respectively.
 Socioeconomic status was one factor that impacted overweight and obesity percentages, particularly for women.
 Women in lower classes were four times as likely to be overweight or obese as women in upper classes.
 Only 20.2% of the entire population reported that they exercised for twenty minutes or more three times a week.

 The frequency of exercise among the Jewish Israeli population was twice as high as that for the Arab population.
 Men and women of Arab descent are more likely to be of an unhealthy weight than Jewish men and women.
 Obesity is also far more common among Haredi Jews than secular Jews.